Short replacement care

 - someone with a physical disability

-Residential replacement care can be provided to enable the carer to have a break from their caring role.
+Short periods of replacement care can be provided to enable the carer to have a break from their caring role.
+Replacement care could include:

 If you are eligible for any of these services you may need to contribute something towards the cost.
 We will carry out a financial assessment and benefits check for you to determine any contribution you are required to make.